-There are Four Critical Actions which must be taken when responding to and reporting a child protection incident, disclosure or suspicion:
+There are Four Critical Actions which must be taken when responding to and reporting a child abuse incident, disclosure or suspicion:

-Responding to an Emergency
+- 1. Responding to an Emergency

-Reporting to Authorities
+- 2. Reporting to Authorities

-Contacting Parents/Carers
+- 3. Contacting Parents/Carers

-Providing Ongoing Support.
+- 4. Providing Ongoing Support.

 Critical Action 1: Responding to an Emergency